Updated: Dec 9, 2021

-A lot of gurus and influencers advise people to quit their jobs to focus on becoming a full-time entrepreneur.
+A lot of gurus and influencers advise people to quit their jobs to focus on becoming full-time entrepreneurs without providing a solution on how to transition from employee to CEO.
 Well, I'm here to tell you that it is not that easy.
 I am rooting for every full-time employee that is also a full-time entrepreneur.
-I advise having an exit strategy before you take the big leap.
+But, I advise having an exit strategy before you take the big leap.

-Below I list four things that you can incorporate into your planned 9 to 5 escape.
+Below I list five things that you can incorporate into your planned 9 to 5 escape.

 1. Eliminate Your Debt.